cryotools/glacier-morphometry/README.md

 `area_absolute_glacier` is not derived in the plateau detection itself, but before in the main metrics script.
 It is described in the previous section.

 `area_absolute_flat` is the sum of all flat areas on the glacier (with no minimum area), that do not exceed the threshold

+# Acknoledgements
+These scripts were developed within the research project "TopoClimatic Forcing and non-linear dynamics in the climate change adaption of glaciers in High Asia" (TopoClif).
+TopoCliF and the work of David Loibl and Arne Thiemann within the project were funded by [DFG](https://gepris.dfg.de/gepris/projekt/356944332) under the ID LO 2285/1-1.